bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 27°
-- Overcast
+- Mostly Cloudy
-- 80% humidity
+- 84% humidity
 - 7 mph wind
-- 100% cloud cover
+- 86% cloud cover
 - 74 AQI 🟨
 - About 6.3 inches of snow on the ground